 - Contact the chairman of your district to submit your completed appointment form

-- Your district chair signs the appointment form and submits it to the MCRC Executive Director.
+- Your district chairman signs the appointment form and submits it to the MCR Executive Director.

-- The MCRC Executive Director verifies your registration, then submits your appointment to the County Recorder’s Office.
+- The MCR Executive Director verifies your registration, then submits your appointment to the County Chairman and County Recorder’s Office.
 Submissions are batched and sent monthly.

-- On receipt and verification of your information, the County Recorder’s Office submits your appointment to the County Board of Supervisors for approval at its meeting two weeks later.
+- On receipt and verification of your information, the County Recorder’s Office submits your appointment to the County Board of Supervisors for approval at their meeting two weeks later.

 What happens next?